Same World, Differently Given: History-Dependent Perceptual Reorganization in Artificial Agents: Results and Analysis

+Thus, history-driven changes in salience gating were reproducible across runs.
+In several dimensions, the direction of change was consistent even though $g$ developed through each agent's own episode history.
+Other dimensions also changed substantially, but not in a consistent direction.
+This suggests that the architecture produces both a shared pattern of reorganization and additional run-specific variation.

-In sum, Fig.~\ref{fig4} establishes that $g$ intervenes on $z$ - that is, perception varies as a function of perspective in this agent architecture.
-Now the perspective latent does not merely drift as a passive summary of past experience; it actively reorganizes how the same world is given to the agent.
+In sum, Fig.~\ref{fig:probe} establishes that $g$ intervenes on $z$: perception varies as a function of perspective in this agent architecture.
+The perspective latent does not merely drift as a passive summary of past experience; it \textbf{actively reorganizes how the same world is given to the agent}.
+How the latent comes to support such reorganization depends on its own update dynamics, which the next analysis dissects.